 Fröhliche Weihnachten!!
 That's German for Merry Christmas, if you’re not familiar.
 Partake in festive Alpine cheer as you head to Helen for the annual Christkindlmarkt – a tradition that lines the center of town with gifts, decorations, candied treats and more.
-It's open the last weekend in November and the first weekend in December, but you'll want to bring the family when Santa arrives on his Bavarian sleigh as part of the Helen Christmas Parade on Dec.
+It's open the last weekend in November and the first weekend in December, but you'll also want to bring the family when Santa arrives on his Bavarian sleigh as part of the Helen Christmas Parade on Dec.
 12, 2020.
 Before your trip, review Helen's COVID-19 precautions.

 Home to the Callaway family, you can enjoy the 1916 Hills & Dales estate (Fuller and Ida Callaway's home,) decked in decadent holiday decor, or dazzle the kids with a nearby stop in Pine Mountain at Callaway Resort & Gardens’ Fantasy In Lights.
 Did you know National Geographic dubbed it one of the world's best places for Christmas sparkle?
 Want to dive a little deeper into the first Christmas experience?
 Make a stop at the Biblical History Center for a historical experience of the season.

 Christmas trees, mistletoe and thousands of twinkling lights adorn historic Dahlonega from Thanksgiving until year-end, creating an old-timey holiday experience during Dahlonega's Old Fashioned Christmas.
-A home-town parade welcomes the Jolly Old Elf at the beginning of December, followed by carolers, live music, wine tastings, horse-drawn carriage rides and more.
-Don't miss a performance at The Historic Holly Theater, or a visit with Santa in the Public Square, where you can take a picture with Santa on his throne, social distancing behind the children.
+A home-town parade welcomes the Jolly Old Elf on Dec.
+5, 2020, followed by carolers, live music, wine tastings, horse-drawn carriage rides and more.
+Don't miss a visit with Santa in the Public Square, where you can take a picture with Santa on his throne, social distancing behind the children.

 Ahhh, the Blue Ridge Express at Christmas…what a way to kick off the season.
 Listen to a Christmas story, sing carols and meet with the big guy, St. Nick.
 There are also daytime and nighttime pavilion rides, which are longer tours and a chance to meet with Santa on the pavilion.
-If you can’t make the train ride, then see Santa and Mrs. Claus before and during the Light Up Blue Ridge Parade.
-You can have your photo taken with them afterward, but be sure to shop until it gets dark so you can see the lighting of the great 27-foot tall Christmas tree.
+Before your trip, review the railroad's COVID-19 precautions.